BernardQuatermass/exim-wiki/AuthenticatedSmtpUsingCert.md

 There are two methods used for the client to trust the server, and the server to trust the client.
 You can use both of these, or just a single one.
 So they are described here separately.

+## Certificates

+You'll need your client and relay server to each have a valid certificate pair (the public and private part).
+Plenty of other documents describe how to do this.

 ## Relay server to trust the client

 There are two steps to establishing the trust.
 They are checking if the certificate